Helicopter Progress

 It was the first time in years that councillors voted to develop a draft plan change in which private non-emergency helicopter landings and take offs are prohibited in targeted areas and non-complying everywhere else.

-Targeted could be inferred as a small number of sites but prohibiting an activity requires precision.
-While a blanket ban may not fly past the independent hearing commissioners (who may argue about the high bar that has to be met) prohibiting helicopter movements within a certain distance of another residence or an area of special ecological value might be supported and do, in practice, what Lee's notice of motion sought.
+What is necessary it seems to get prohibited over the line is the word “targeted’.
+Prohibiting an activity requires precision.
+While a blanket ban may not get past the independent hearing commissioners (who may argue about the high bar that has to be met) prohibiting helicopter movements within a certain distance of another residence or an area of special ecological value might be supported and do, in practice, what Lee's notice of motion sought.
 Hopefully.

 Councillors also directed staff to urgently request clarification from the Environment Court on the current activity status of private helipads and non-emergency helicopter take-offs and landings in residential zones in the Auckland Unitary Plan.